ucdavis/ecs132/Blog.md

 The Group Quiz will assess your ability to integrate material from various parts of the course, and thus is of very high importance.

+how the code used to compute it iteratively.
 **May 31, 1035:**

 Tomorrow in class, I will skip ahead and discuss MM and MLE methods, which you will use in the Term Project.